-Although a traffic light system has been proposed for travel, you may still feel unsure about booking a foreign holiday or you may just prefer vacationing in the UK.
+A traffic light system has been proposed for travel in the UK.
+However, you may still feel unsure about booking a foreign holiday, or you may just prefer vacationing in the UK.
 We’ve found some perfect spots in the UK that we think are well worth a visit.
 Some of them will make you feel like you’re abroad anyway (just maybe without the sun).

 Isles of Scilly, Cornwall